 Graphene-based materials (GBMs) constitute a large family of materials which has attracted great interest for potential applications.
-In this work, we apply first-principles calculations based on density functional theory (DFT) and reactive molecular dynamics (MD) simulations to study the structural and electronic effects of hydrogenation in Me-graphene, a non-zero bandgap GBM composed of both $sp^2$ and $sp^3$ -hybridized carbon.
-Our DFT results show a substantial tuning of the electronic properties of Me-graphene by hydrogenation, with the bandgap varying from 0.64 eV to 2.81 eV in the GGA-PBE approach, passing through metallic ground-states and a narrower bandgap state depending on the hydrogen coverage.
-The analyses of structural properties and binding energies have shown that hydrogenated Me-graphene presents strong and stable C-H bonds, and all of the carbon atoms are in $sp^3$ hybridization resulting in a boat-like favorable conformation for fullyhydrogenated Me-graphene.
-Our MD simulations have also indicated that the hydrogenation of Me-graphene is temperature-dependent, and the covalent adsorption tends to grow by islands.
+In this work, we apply first-principles calculations based on density functional theory (DFT) and fully atomistic reactive molecular dynamics (MD) simulations to study the structural and electronic effects of hydrogenation in Me-graphene, a non-zero bandgap GBM composed of both sp^2 and sp^3 -hybridized carbon.
+Our DFT results show significant tuning of the electronic properties of Me-graphene by hydrogenation, with the bandgap varying from 0.64 eV to 2.81 eV in the GGA-PBE approach, passing through metallic ground-states and a narrower bandgap state depending on the hydrogen coverage.
+The analyses of structural properties and binding energies have shown that hydrogenated Me-graphene presents strong and stable C-H bonds, and all of the carbon atoms are in sp^3 hybridization resulting in a boat-like favorable conformation for fully-hydrogenated Me-graphene.
+Our MD simulations have indicated that the hydrogenation of Me-graphene is temperature-dependent, and the covalent adsorption tends to grow by islands.
+Those simulations also show that the most favorable site, predicted by our DFT calculations, acts as trigger adsorption for the extensive hydrogenation.